Index154/Random-ControlNet-Input/README.md

 # Random ControlNet Input
 A custom script for [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-When enabled, chooses a random input image for ControlNet unit 0 from a custom folder path every time you start a generation process.
+When enabled chooses a random input image for ControlNet unit 0 from a custom folder path every time you start a generation process.
 With additional features such as dynamic prompt modifications for the positive prompt, randomzied flipping of the input image and custom weights for select subfolders or files.

 ## Installation